jain-abhinav02/Text-Generation/README.md

 ## Model
 Text Generations is done as either character level modelling or word level modelling.
 In character level modelling, the model reads a line of text of a constant length and tries to predict the next character.
 The window is then shifted by a unit to generate longer sequences.
 Here in my project,I am using random sampling technique to pick the next character after training is completed.

+## Things Learnt
+1. Sampling sentences from text data
+2. Vectorise a sentence into numpy array
+3. Generate text through random sampling with Normal distribution
+4. Implementing Callbacks in Keras